biliesilva/Happy-application/README.md

 ## About

 An web and mobile application where the user can register orphanages or look for one to visit.
 It has features such as registration, search on maps and updating.
-This is a project of the third edition of the [Rocketseat](https://github.com/Rocketseat) Next Level Week event made with ReactJS and React Native.
+This is a project of the Next Level Week.

 ## Technologies